-Creating a sequence is as easy as dragging and dropping a waveform from the waveform list into the desired Track and sequence step.
+Creating a sequence is as easy as dragging and dropping a waveform from the waveform list into the index Track that you want to use.
 Then continue building your sequence by assigning waveforms (or other defined sequences) to successive steps.
-By default, each step of a sequence plays in numerical order.
-When the sequence reaches the final step, the sequence naturally ends and the AWG stops transmitting.
+By default, each step of a sequence plays in order of the numbered steps.
+When the sequence reaches the final step, the sequence naturally ends.